8 Active Learning Elements That Make Modern Classrooms Great

 The active learning classroom is alive with creativity, focus, and the desire to learn.
 There’s no classroom quite like it.
-You know one as soon as you walk into it.
-It doesn’t look or feel like a traditional classroom.
+You know one as soon as you walk into it because it doesn’t look or feel like a traditional classroom.
+That’s because the active learning elements that define such classrooms are hard at work.

 There are a few crucial ingredients that are carefully combined in a recipe for an active learning classroom.
-Let’s take a closer look at the ones that follow.
+Let’s take a closer look at the 8 active learning elements that follow.
 They are probably the most important.

-Student voice also becomes a primary focus.
-Their views and opinions carry great value and relevance to the overall teaching and learning experience.
+Student voice also becomes a primary focus, and their views and opinions carry great value and relevance to the overall teaching and learning experience.
+However, a student-centered classroom doesn’t minimize the importance of the teacher by any means; in fact, it enhances it.

-This gives the teacher a new and more important role.
+In this classroom the teacher is a facilitator of learning which gives the teacher a new and more important role.
 As a “guide on the side” they encourage independent discovery and critical thinking skill development.
 This comes through scenarios that challenge students to explore and create solutions to problems.
-This is how students get ready to succeed and thrive in a global workforce.
+Ultimately, this is how students get ready to succeed and thrive in a global workforce.

 2. Focused on discovery and exploration